 Too many to mention!
 Beach weddings have been an absolute joy, as well as weddings in tipis and one large wedding on the couple’s premises.
 I love those who ask for symbolism in its many forms, but particularly when we involve family and friends in the ceremony in some way.
 Then again, one of my highlights had no extra symbolism but the couple were so in love, and the (ancient ruined chapel) venue looked so beautiful, that stands out as well!

-What are your favourite types of venues/locations for conducting ceremonies?
+What are your favourite types of venues/locations for conducting ceremonies in Wales?